DoctorJohn/django-admob-ssv/README.md

 > Use reverse DNS lookup to verify that SSV callbacks originate from Google.

-Depending on your setup, possibly behind a reverse proxy, it's not trivial to determin the origin IP address of a callback.
+Depending on your setup, possibly behind a reverse proxy, it's not trivial to determine the origin IP address of a callback.

 Checking the wrong IP address could lead to callbacks being ignored.
 That's why we decided to leave callback origin verification up to you.